Rule 5.1 The Parliamentary Bureau

 (c) between the beginning of January and the end of February each year for the Stages of a Budget Bill.

-2. “Consideration of financial proposals” means consideration by committees of documents laid before the Parliament setting out outline proposals for public expenditure in the forthcoming financial year and consideration by the Parliament of any report and recommendations of the Finance Committee concerning such documents.
+2. “Consideration of financial proposals” means consideration by committees of documents laid before the Parliament setting out outline proposals for public expenditure and revenue-raising in the forthcoming financial year and consideration by the Parliament of any report and recommendations of the Finance Committee concerning such documents.

 4. “Financial year” means the year beginning on 1 April.